Installation for SPIKE

 bottom hex posts.
 This is also mentioned in the frame install PDF as it is very important

-when it comes to insuring the speaker panel will close as smoothy as
+when it comes to ensuring the speaker panel will close as smoothly as

 in the screws to hold the LCD screen in place.
 There are gaps in the magnets where the screw